 AMD, or Advanced Micro Devices, is the second-biggest name in the world of personal computing.
-Serving as Intel’s singular rival in the CPU space, both are constantly pushing the limits of x86 and x64 processors across the industry, with the recent launch of Ryzen bringing AMD back into earnest competition with Intel.
+Serving as Intel’s singular rival in the CPU market, both are continually pushing the limits of x86 and x64 processors across the industry, with the recent launch of Ryzen bringing AMD back into the competition.
 This is a battle that’s been going on for decades, and it is looking as heated as ever.

 Radeon started as an ATI brand, not an AMD brand.
-ATI, or Array Technology Inc., served as Nvidia’s chief rival in the PC graphics space from the 90’s to the mid 00’s; so originally it was Nvidia vs ATI.
+ATI, or Array Technology Inc., served as Nvidia’s chief rival in the PC graphics space from the ’90s to the mid-’00s, so initially, it was Nvidia vs. ATI.
 In 2006, AMD acquired ATI and the Radeon brand.
-The newly-branded AMD Radeon became Nvidia GeForce’s competitor, and now AMD was the smaller rival in both the CPU and GPU markets.
+The newly-branded AMD Radeon became Nvidia GeForce’s competitor, making AMD the smaller rival in both the CPU and GPU markets.

 Radeon GPUs are consumer-oriented gaming graphics cards.
 In recent years, they are branded with R3, R5, R9, and RX variations.

-Nvidia emerged in the 90s as one of many competitors in the PC graphics space, alongside 3DFX and ATI.
+Nvidia emerged in the 90s as one of many competitors in PC graphics, alongside 3DFX and ATI.
 While the GPU wars of the 90s were an interesting time, it led to many acquisitions and bankruptcies until only two competitors remained: Nvidia and ATI.

-We obviously know what happened to ATI, but since then Nvidia has steadily climbed the market.
-Transitioning into the PS3/360 eras, they acquired market dominance over ATI just before they were acquired by AMD.
+We obviously know what happened to ATI, but since then, Nvidia has steadily climbed the market.
+Transitioning into the PS3/360 eras, they acquired market dominance over ATI just before AMD acquired them.

-In addition to PC graphics, however, Nvidia is also making itself known in other spaces… most notably, self-driving cars and AI.
-Yeah, I bet that’s not where you thought I was going, huh?
-While both companies are interested in mobile and consoles, Nvidia seems to have gotten more adventurous with its non-graphics outings, likely due to their position in the market.
+In addition to PC graphics, however, Nvidia is also making itself known in other markets, most notably, self-driving cars and AI.
+While both companies are interested in the mobile and console markets, Nvidia has grown more adventurous with its non-graphics outings, likely due to their position in the market.